How do I maintain my Ford Electric Vehicle's battery?

 The high-voltage battery gauge displays the state of charge in the form of a gauge or percentage.
 A full fill (or 100% charge) represents the total amount of energy you can get from your vehicle without plugging in.
 When your gauge is blue, you have miles to go.
-When the gauge turns amber, your battery is low and it’s time to plug in.
+When the gauge turns amber, your battery is low, and it’s time to plug in.
 When the battery is depleted, the gauge is red.

 When using the battery at a low state of charge, your vehicle could start disabling accessory features to protect battery life.
-If your vehicle reaches 0% state of charge, recharge your vehicle as soon as possible.
+If your vehicle reaches a 0% state of charge, recharge your vehicle as soon as possible.
 In everyday use, it is acceptable to use the full state of charge window; however, there are a few best practices we recommend to help preserve your battery life.